ihsn/DataArchivistGuide/index.rst

 than the data files.
 They include documents (such as the questionnaires, interviewer’s manuals, reports, etc), programs (data entry, editing, tabulation, and analysis), maps, photos, and others.
-To document external resources, the IHSN Toolkit uses the Dublin Core metadata standard (which complements the DDI standard).
+To document external resources, the Metadata Editor  uses the Dublin Core metadata standard (which complements the DDI standard).

 +-----------------------------------+-----------------------------------+